Instance Methods

 To also detect nested value changes inside Objects, you need to pass in

-in the options argument.
-Note that you don't need to do so to listen for Array mutations.vm.$watch('someObject', callback, { deep: true }) vm.someObject.nestedValue = 123 // callback is fired
+deep: truein the options argument.
+Note that you don't need to do so to listen for Array mutations.vm.$watch('someObject', callback, { deep: true }) vm.someObject.nestedValue = 123 // callback is fired1

 2